SaMuma/stepbystepbot/readme.md

 	Git push origin master
 	```
 6. Set up continuous deployment (Web app bot > Build)
-	a.
-Setup
+   - Setup
-	b.
-Select VSTS as deployment option (this will spark an "initial commit" in the deployment section)
+   - Select VSTS as deployment option (this will spark an "initial commit" in the deployment section)
 7. On VSTS set up CI by clicking build and release > Builds> mine, new definition
 8. On VSTS set up CD by clicking build and release > Reseases> new definition
-	a.
-Choose Azure Web App type
+   - Choose Azure Web App type
-	b.
-Name your environment & select owner
+   - Name your environment & select owner
-	c.
-Connect to your azure subscription and select the app to deploy to
+   - Connect to your azure subscription and select the app to deploy to